ETFdb Logo

 • Currencies posted mixed results as well.

-• The euro (FXE A) has been on a tear lately as the economy of the European Union continues to improve.
+• The euro (FXE C+) has been on a tear lately as the economy of the European Union continues to improve.
 The euro is the second-best performer for the week with a gain of 1.76% and the clear winner for the rolling month, up 3.82%.

-• The Japanese yen (FXY C+) has benefited from its safe haven status as a global selloff on Wednesday boosted demand for safety.
+• The Japanese yen (FXY C) has benefited from its safe haven status as a global selloff on Wednesday boosted demand for safety.
 The yen is up 1.84% this week.
 The gains have not helped the yen to ditch its status as the worst-performing currency for the rolling month, down 2.45%

 • The U.S. dollar (UUP A) has weakened the most this week, falling 1.48%, as a string of bad economic data combined with the debacle surrounding Trump’s firing of FBI Director Comey has sparked investor worries about his promised reforms.